Markets Right Now: Stocks open mostly lower on Wall Street

 Continue Reading Below

-Stocks are off to a mostly lower start on Wall Street as losses for banks and consumer products makers offset gains for technology companies.
+Stocks are opening mostly lower on Wall Street as industrial and health care companies post losses.

-Deutsche Bank sank 6.2 percent in early trading Thursday after the Wall Street Journal reported that the German bank's U.S. operations were in "troubled condition."
+3M sank 10% in early trading Thursday after reporting disappointing first quarter results.
+That helped pull the Dow Jones Industrial Average down more than other major indexes.

+Facebook and Microsoft both rose sharply after releasing surprisingly strong results after the closing bell on Wednesday.
+Facebook climbed 7.2% and Microsoft rose 3.6%.

 Advertisement

-Bond prices rose.
-The yield on the 10-year Treasury fell to 2.84 percent.
+Bond prices didn't move much.
+The yield on the 10 year Treasury held steady at 2.52%.